craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun XX 25.md

 	+ Master Cell Key
 ```
 .
 	- Cassindil sends Zesh 450sp and their compliments, alongside information regarding a group of [[Hillkeep Loyalists]] coming to support the Enforcers
 ```
 	Your comrades thank you.
 Please find a payment enclosed.
 You are welcome to return, although your current position with your allies continues to support our mission.
 Should you choose to stay, be aware that the target of your recent activities have requested assistance from other communities - namely the Dwarven Kingdom Jammu and their Hillkeep Loyalists.
+Fear no political repercussion resulting from conflict with these groups, you are acting under the banner of SEASEC.

 	+ 450sp
 ```